Crime Patrol (video game): Release

 A port for the Atari Jaguar CD was reportedly in development but never released.
-A port for the PlayStation, &.Sega Saturn was also slated for Christmas 1996, but was cancelled at the last minute.
+A port for the PlayStation and Sega Saturn was also slated for Christmas 1996, but was cancelled at the last minute.

 Reception

-Play Meter listed Crime Patrol to be the ninth most-popular arcade game at the time.
+Play Meter listed Crime Patrol as the ninth most popular arcade game of July 1993.

 GamePro panned the Sega CD version, citing poor acting, corny dialogue, excessively grainy graphics, inaccurate controls when using a standard gamepad instead of a light gun, and generic light gun shooter gameplay.
 The same GamePro reviewer leveled all the same criticisms at the 3DO version except for the graphics, remarking that the 3DO version has "clean, sharp, digitized images".
 A reviewer for Next Generation gave the 3DO version two out of five stars, criticizing the poor acting and overt similarity to previous American Laser Games offerings.
 Though he admitted that the game is decently fun with a 3DO light gun, and that the video contains several entertaining stunts, he concluded, "Personally, we'd rather rent Commando again."

 Maximum dubbed the PC version "one of the best arcade conversions, ever" but derided the shallow and lowbrow nature of the game itself.
 They described the line of American Laser Games light gun games as "lineal descendants of fairground shooting galleries.
 Substitute the moving ducks and gats for an episode of Starsky & Hutch and a plastic pistol ... and you have grasped the essence of the thing."
 However, they acknowledged that this style of game has its appeal and concluded, "No intellectual challenges here, folks, but for the right kind of homo-couchpotatus, Crime Patrol is a satisfying piece of idle machismo."
 They gave it three out of five stars.